Pknk01/Password-Manager/README.md

 # Password-Manager
-Password manager to learn and store passwords safely
+Password manager to learn and store passwords.

-Project mostly completed

-Todo:
-1. UI updates
-  a. window title
-  b. closing window quits app
-2. PWD Encryption
+In no way is this a secure method for storing passwords, however it is a proof-of-concept app for my own learning endeavors